bholben/generator-ng-flex/README.md

 Example:

-Run `yo ng-poly` to get started. ng-poly will then asks you some questions:
+Run `yo ng-flex` to get started. ng-flex will then asks you some questions:

 ```
 [?]
 What is the app's name?